2019 Theme: Acting Together to Empower Children, their Families and Communities to End Poverty

 End Child Poverty will award the following:

-- One (1) overall Winner: Your Winning Photo will be used as one of the main leading images in our 2018/2019 #EndChildPoverty Campaign.
-This will include, but not limited to, our online publications, social media messages, webpage cover image, our 2019 IDEP Campaign images, and posters produced by Arigatou International-End Child Poverty.
+- Overall Winner (1): Your Winning Photo will be used as one of the main leading images in our 2019/2020 #EndChildPoverty Campaign.
+This will include, but not limited to, our online publications, social media messages, webpage cover image, our 2020 IDEP Campaign images, and posters produced by Arigatou International-End Child Poverty.
 Your inspirational story and photo will also be featured on our website.

-- 1st Runner Up: Your photo will be part of our #EndChildPoverty Campaign.
-This includes but is not limited to, social media messages, our 2019 IDEP Campaign images, and featuring your inspirational story and photo on our website.
+- People’s Choice: Your photo will be part of our #EndChildPoverty Campaign.
+This includes but is not limited to, social media messages, our 2020 IDEP Campaign images, and featuring your inspirational story and photo on our website.

 Any award details not specified above will be determined by Sponsor, in its sole discretion.
 A winner may not request cash or a substitute prize; however, Sponsor reserves the right to substitute a award with another award of equal or greater value if the award is not available for any reason, as determined by Sponsor, in its sole discretion.